 In July 2018, Microsoft published a release preview guide for the next major cloud update across its Business Applications (Dynamics 365, Flow, Power BI, Power Apps and Common Data Service).

 The official guide runs to over 200 pages so rather than attempt to squeeze this content in a single post, we've covered a series of the new functions and capabilities in separate posts across Dynamics 365 Customer Engagement apps for:

 In this post, we've wrapped up the main themes and shared our highlights about the upcoming v9.1 release for Dynamics 365 Customer Engagement.

 By way of a disclaimer, this is pre-release information so we haven't yet had an opportunity to test these new features and all points are subject to change!

-Microsoft recently made a change to the way it manages cloud updates for Dynamics 365 which now requires all users to be on the same version with no option to skip an update.
-This next major update is scheduled to roll out between October 2018 and March 2019.
+Microsoft has changed how it manages cloud updates for Dynamics 365 which now requires all users to be on the same version with no option to skip an update.
+This next major update, Version 9.1 rolled out automatically from 1 October 2018.

 Prepare for the Unified Interface

-In v9, Microsoft rolled out a new Unified Client Interface for Dynamics 365 that uses a responsive design to provide a uniform interface and experience across any screen size, device, form or browser.
+In v9.0, Microsoft rolled out a new Unified Client Interface for Dynamics 365 that uses a responsive design to provide a uniform interface and experience across any screen size, device, form or browser.